ROXANNE MENDEZ, EXECUTIVE DIRECTOR

 Margie Cruz is a graduate of the University of South Florida with a B.S. in English Education with an emphasis in Secondary Education.
 She received her M.Ed. in Post-secondary Administration and Student Affairs at the University of Southern California.
 Margie has a wide range of work experience in teaching, programming, advising, recreation, management, and various positions within student affairs.
 Her interest include initiatives to assist underrepresented and first-generation students, as well as providing a rich student experience.

 Tandia Elijio is a graduate of the University of Southern California with a B.A. in Cultural Anthropology.
-She is currently pursuing her M.S. in the College Counseling program at California State University, Dominguez Hills.
 Prior to coming to the UCLA Anderson School of Management, Tandia gained experience in community outreach, advising, programming, event planning, volunteer management, and conflict resolution.
 Her interests include assisting underrepresented, first generation students within higher education to succeed.